Online marketplace OfferUp raises $120M, acquires top competitor letgo – TechCrunch

 For now, the OfferUp and letgo apps will remain separate experiences and no disruptions to any sales will be made.
 Consumers will also be able to download both apps to iOS and Android devices for the time being, too.

 But soon, both sets of users will gain access to a larger network of buyers and sellers, along with nationwide shipping options, and trust and safety problems.
-We understand this will involve allowing users of both sets of apps to see more posts and to interact with more buyers and sellers — so some sort of merging of the two networks is at play here.
+We understand this will involve allowing users of both sets of apps to see more posts and interact with more buyers and sellers — so some sort of merging of the two networks is at play here.
 There will be additional changes to improve the user experience for all users in the future, as well, but the company isn’t sharing details on that today.

-Letgo is bringing to the table an app with over 100 million worldwide downloads, so there is a potential to reactivate some of the lapsed users who aren’t currently shopping or selling on its marketplace today.
+Letgo is bringing to the table an app with more than 100 million worldwide downloads, so there is a potential to reactivate some of the lapsed users who aren’t currently shopping or selling on its marketplace today.
 The two apps were often neck-and-neck in terms of their app store category rankings, though on iPhone OfferUp has maintained a slight lead.
 (See App Store and Google Play charts below.)

 However, letgo’s business outside of North America will be separately owned and operated as part of the OLX Group, the companies said.